Bangsar: Food

 Typically Malaysian, Bangsar has a wide array of cuisine.
 Indian Muslim Mamak stalls, south Indian banana leaf restaurants and Malay warungs are easily found.
 Roadside hawkers usually open in the evenings and close late at night.
 There are many 24-hour Mamak and banana leaf restaurants.
 Meanwhile, Chinese kopitiam and seafood restaurants are a little harder to find.

 There is also a hawker centre in Bangsar Baru, sometimes referred to as Bangsar Mamak, at the former Jolly Green Giant.
 Roadside stalls serving drinks, local cakes, burgers, hot dogs and cut fruit are found on many street corners.
 Ice cream, pastry, satay, rojak and milk is also sold on motorcycles and vans.

 Mutiara Bangsar Tower located at Jalan Liku is another one of the most popular place in Bangsar, at 2nd floor food court, there are several Malay foodstalls.

 The Telawi area in Bangsar Baru is sometimes known as "the strip".
 It has often been compared to Singapore's Holland Village.
 "The strip" can be skirted on foot in about 15 minutes.
 A large pasar malam, or night market, each Sunday lends the Bangsar Baru a colourful flavour.
 There is also a daily wet market in Lucky Garden.
 Another lesser-known pasar malam is held in Bukit Bangsar on Wednesdays.

 Art and theatre

 The Actors Studio was located at Bangsar Shopping Centre but has moved to Lot 10.
 There are several art galleries scattered around Bangsar, especially in Bangsar Baru.
 Roving buskers, usually performing covers, may be found in Bangsar Baru.

-Silverfish, a high brow independent bookshop at Jalan Telawi 3, focuses on literature, philosophy, religion and Malaysiana.